danielehc/katacoda-scenarios/vault-consul-acl/step3.md

 `export CONSUL_SERVER_ACCESSOR=$(cat consul.server  | grep accessor  | awk '{print $2}')`{{execute T1}}

-Verify that the token is created correctly in Consul, looking it up by its accessor:
+Verify that the token is created correctly in Consul by looking it up by its accessor:

 `consul acl token read -id ${CONSUL_SERVER_ACCESSOR}`{{execute T1}}